Kylegoslin/ARTLOTS/README.md

 - **age** - The age attribute is used as a refernece point for the learner during dialogue.
 The age is not used as a deciding factor for levels of detail or complexity.

+The **profile_skill_attributes** are designed to reflect the current abilities of the learner in a range of different categories.
+Depending on the values, a variety of changes can be made to the quantity of visual, auditory stimulus, and complexity in any given scene.

+- **visual_tolerance** - This attribute is designed to reflect the overall level of visual stimulus a learner is able for.
+Low visual tolerance will result in lighter colours, less complex scenes or less actors involved in any given scene.
+- **reading_ability** - The reading ability of a learner directly impacts how scenes can be rendered.
+Learners with low reading ability will not be required to read content or dialogue.
+Learners with a high ability will be encouraged to read scene dialogue and text placed on interactive buttons.
+- **listening_ability** - As some learners enjoy listening to dialogue, if the listening ability is set to high, more dialogue will be spoken.
+If the ability is low, background music and additional sound effects will be removed from a scene.
+- **adaptability** - A learner's adaptability is a reference to how comfortable they are with new actors and content being displayed.
+A learner with a low adaptability will  be provided with reoccurring themes of interest during all scenes to encourage familiarity.
+- **socialskills** - A learner's social skills is a reference to their over all ability to interact and respond to social based dialogue.
+Learners with a low social skills will be encouraged to focus on the area in small increments and not overwhelmed with social dialogue.

 ```

 {